Budapest in Winter: Weather & 12 Best Things to Do (2026)

 1. VISIT THE CHRISTMAS MARKETS

-Visiting the Christmas Markets is one of the best things to do in Budapest in winter.
+I have been visiting the Christmas Markets in Budapest ever since I was a kid, and it is one of the best things to do in Budapest in winter.
 Nothing gets you more into the Christmas vibe than the food, drinks and atmosphere at the Christmas markets!

 The Christmas markets in Budapest usually run from mid-November to the beginning of January each year.